Multi-channel content delivery

 Social media

-- Auto-crop and resize assets for each platform using named transformations.
-See Step 2: Add personalization and other enhancements to a named transformation.
+- Define named transformations: Configure transformations to automatically crop and resize assets according to each platform's specifications.
+For detailed instructions, see Add personalization and other enhancements to a named transformation.

 facebook_post

-Content editors can preview and download assets variations directly from the Media Library.
+Content editors can preview and download asset variations directly from the Media Library, which is especially useful for selecting individual assets for specific campaigns.

 Navigate to the Assets tab of the Cloudinary Media Library.